-- Keep up-to-date with news and opportunities by subscribing to the Greenlines newsletter. - Visit the Environment and Energy Section's student webpage to find out more about projects including Green Impact and the Living Laboratory for Sustainability. - Email environment@admin.cam.ac.uk with any questions or to find out more about any particular opportunity. - Contact your Environment and Energy Coordinator Kayleigh Paske (kjp37@cam.ac.uk) to find out what opportunities there are to get involved in the Department, and to pass on your ideas for how the Department could be more sustainable. - Opportunities include paid internships, support running your own environmental project, and Institute of Environmental Management and Assessment (IEMA) accredited auditor training and experience through Green Impact.
+Keep up-to-date with news and opportunities by subscribing to the Greenlines newsletter.

+- Visit the Environment and Energy Section's student webpage to find out more about projects including Green Impact and the Living Laboratory for Sustainability. - Email environment@admin.cam.ac.uk with any questions or to find out more about any particular opportunity. - Opportunities include paid internships, support running your own environmental project, and Institute of Environmental Management and Assessment (IEMA) accredited auditor training and experience through Green Impact.